Sure Start Maternity Grant

 Who is entitled to the Sure Start Maternity Grant?

 Sure Start Maternity Grant is a one-off payment of £500 to help you with the costs of a new child.
 You usually only get it if you have no other children aged under 16.
-You can claim it from 11 weeks before a baby is due until six months after the birth, or six months after the adoption, residence or parental order if you are going to be responsible for a child under 12 months old.
+You can claim it from 11 weeks before a baby is due until six months after the birth, or six months after the adoption, residence or parental order if you are going to be responsible for a child under 12 months old (whether or not you have a stillbirth, or a live birth but the baby dies afterwards will not affect your entitlement).
 You can only get it if you are on a “qualifying benefit” which covers the date when you make your claim.
 The benefits are: